Arts and Culture

 Location: The Tempest Hotel, on University Drive between Dorsey Lane and McClintock Drive

 With its last round of renovations, The Tempest Hotel Tempe at ASU set out to add additional personality to the property with the addition of two murals.
-Local artist Erik Rennick partnered with the owners of The Tempest for concept that was “so Arizona” and a welcome piece as guests enter the lobby.
-We love catching all the little details you can find in the mural piece (like native Arizona animals and the iconic Hole in the Rock trail).
+Local artist Erik Rennick partnered with the owners of The Tempest for concept that was “so Arizona,” and a welcome piece as guests enter the lobby.
+We love catching all the little details in this mural (like native Arizona animals and the iconic Hole-in-the-Rock Trail).
 Fast forward, and local artist Paige Reesor added a vibey city tribute that can be found on the patio.
 In the quest to incorporated iconic Tempe visuals, she paired fiery reds and the soothing cyans to depict the Mill Avenue Bridge, “A” Mountain and palm trees under the Tempe marquee in the hotel’s signature font.

 “Valley Rockstar Memorial” by Gina Ribaudo